 Etouffee should be as thick as a gravy you would use on mashed potatoes.

-Reheating: Lobster and Shrimp Etouffee: Turn on heat to medium, add all ingredients in a small or medium sauce pan, cook until mixture starts to boil.
+Reheating: Lobster and Shrimp Etouffee: Turn on heat to medium, add all ingredients in a small or medium saucepan, and cook until mixture starts to boil.
 About 10 minutes or less.

 latest Recipe Video:

-You can use chicken, shrimp or lobster in your etouffee.
-You can use shrimp stock, fish stock or vegetables stock.
+You can use chicken, shrimp, or lobster in your etouffee.
+You can use shrimp stock, fish stock, or vegetable stock.

 what to serve with Lobster and Shrimp Etouffee?